Olha Aivazovska: Education

-Aivazovska initially studied Ukrainian philology/anthropology and journalism at the National Bohdan Khmelnytskyi University in Cherkasy.
-In 2016, she completed the Democracy and Human Rights Programme at the Center in democracy, development and the rule of law (CDDRL) at Stanford University in California as part of a Draper Hills Summer Fellowship that she was selected for.
-From 2020 onwards, she studied law at the Graduate Institute of the Taras Shevchenko National University in Kyiv.
+Olha Aivazovska initially studied Ukrainian philology and anthropology, and journalism at the National Bohdan Khmelnytskyi University in Cherkasy.
+In 2016, she completed the Democracy and Human Rights Programme at the Centre for Democracy, Development, and the Rule of Law at Stanford University, California, as part of a Draper Hills Summer Fellowship that she was selected for.
+From 2020 onwards she studied law at the Graduate Institute of the Taras Shevchenko National University in Kyiv.

 Leadership training

-Aivazovska has participated in many leadership training programmes, including at the Aspen Institute in Kyiv and the Ukrainian School of Political Studies.
-The Ukrainian School of Political Studies is a joint project of the Legislative Initiatives Laboratory and the Council of Europe.
-It was launched in 2005 on the occasion of the 10th anniversary of Ukraine's accession to the Council of Europe.
+Aivazovska has participated in leadership training programmes, including a project at the Aspen Institute in Kyiv and the Ukrainian School of Political Studies (USPS), a joint venture by the Legislative Initiatives Laboratory and the Council of Europe.
+The project was launched in 2005 as part of the 10th anniversary of Ukraine's accession to the Council of Europe.
 The USPS aims to educate and network in hopes of creating a culture of public policy in Ukraine committed to the principles of fairness, trust and dialogue.